 Those mature conversations and the depth at which they wanted to dive in and go into the Cornerstone product and how can I do that next thing was really exciting and really interesting.

 The final piece is something I mentioned in the Cornerstone for Salesforce piece which is all about how do we move closer to that moment of need for learning and training?
 I’ll give you a couple of examples around that if you could just think about the Salesforce example.
 So, I’m a salesperson, I’m in the middle of an opportunity and I’m trying to look at how I’m going to work through a challenger methodology or a particular corporate process.
 I don’t quite remember that process but I’m in Salesforce.
-Now I can click on a learning icon a little widget that comes included in the Cornerstone for Salesforce piece and I can immediately get the training on exactly what I’m supposed to do.
-Now I have the right conversation with the customer at the right point in time in order to be able to evolve that sale to successful completion.
+Now I can click on a learning icon a little widget that comes included in the cornerstone for Salesforce piece and I can immediately get the training on exactly what I’m supposed to do.
+Now I have the right conversation with the customer at the right point in time in order to be able to evolve that sale to a successful completion.

 Or maybe I’m working on an airline or I’m working at an automotive dealership as a technician.
 I’ve got something that’s unique, something I haven’t seen before, so how do I go back and reference that training in that moment of need that allows me to gain just a little bit more depth of knowledge on a skill that allows me to progress and do the right thing for my customer?
 Or for fixing an airplane, working on a car, or engaging with individuals?